 Visitors that arrive with you and stay on board with you have full use of all the facilities including city water and electrical hookup for your boat, Pool, Picnic shelters including gas grills, clubhouse including showers, restrooms, laundry, public telephone and ice (for sale).

 Gasoline for sale (No diesel but it's two marinas west of CPYC.)

 What to do when you get here

 Seek out a DOCK CAPTAIN when you arrive.
 S(he) will help you get settled - can't find a dock captain?
 Most members know what to do, too.

 - Complete the Visitor's Docking Permit.
-Answer all the questions, place $1.50 per foot in the envelope and deposit it in the mail slot on the wall near the soda machine downstairs in the clubhouse.
+Answer all the questions, place the current rate per foot in the envelope (US currency only) and deposit it in the mail slot on the wall near the soda machine downstairs in the clubhouse.
 Where - inside the clubhouse just past the pool on the first floor.

 - The second copy is for your boat.
 Place it in a window so it can be seen from the dock.